CodeYourFuture/CYF-Workshops/reporting-bugs/readme.md

 1. Set a [timer for 5 minutes](https://www.google.com/search?q=timer+for+5+minutes).
 2. Popcorn around the room and each person give an example of a bad way to ask a question until the timer goes off.
 For example:

-> I was on the site, and then I clicked something, and it didn't work!
+"I was on the site, and then I clicked something, and it didn't work!"

 <!--{{</note>}}-->